Areeba6484/RecipeReel-Backend-API/README.md

-# 🏨 HostelValy Backend API
+# 🍲 RecipeReel Backend API

 This is the backend API for **Recipe App**, a sleek platform for exploring, sharing, and reviewing recipes.